 However, you will need to have someone drive you home since your reflexes may still be impaired.
 Plus, some side effects may take up to a day before they wear off completely.
 Therefore, take the day off and avoid physical activity or manual tasks until the effects wear off.

-Therefore, contact us at Fox Creek Family Dental in Loveland if you need sedation.
+Therefore, contact us at Fox Creek Dental by Espire in Loveland if you need sedation.